-Warsaw’s reputation as an unsightly and bleak city is completely shattered the moment you first enter Old Town.
+Warsaw’s reputation as an unsightly and bleak city shatters the moment you enter Old Town (Stare Miasto).
 To be sure, Old Town Warsaw can’t compete with the historical centres of Krakow or Prague.
-But its beauty is compelling enough to overthrow your expectations and dispense with much of the negative press Warsaw unfairly gathers.
+But its beauty is compelling enough to overthrow your expectations.
+Visiting Stare Miasto, you’ll dispense with much of the negative press Warsaw unfairly gathers.

 Experiencing Old Town is as simple as wandering aimlessly in search of churches, palaces, and other hidden gems.
-Keep your eyes open for Warsaw’s best medieval architecture including the Barbican, a former city defense fortification that will bring your memories of childhood fairytales of the Middle Ages back to the fore.
+Keep your eyes open for Warsaw’s coolest medieval architecture, including the Barbican.
+This former city defence fortification will bring your memories of childhood fairytales of the Middle Ages back to the fore.

 Getting to Old Town Warsaw